The Aquatic Sessions — A Rumoured & Unreleased Beastie Boys Album

 There was one point when we were in the submarine crossing the Atlantic, we had a recording studio in the submarine and there was a flock of whales that actually came by and they were huge whales…I’d have to say they were the biggest whales in the world and Adam [Ad-Rock] went out in the scuba gear with the boom mic and actually caught some of the whales mating.

-According to Rolling Stone Hello Nasty was recorded in “at least nine locations” which included initial sessions at their G-Son studio in Los Angeles, before moving to New York in 1996 were recording resumed “at a TriBeCa studio, as well as at Sean Lennon’s practice space, Mike D’s brother’s house, a SoHo studio, Lennon’s loft, a Greenwich Village studio and the Beasties’ practice room, affectionately known as the Dungeon.”
+According to Hello Nasty was recorded in “at least nine locations” which included initial sessions at their G-Son studio in Los Angeles, before moving to New York in 1996 were recording resumed “at a TriBeCa studio, as well as at Sean Lennon’s practice space, Mike D’s brother’s house, a SoHo studio, Lennon’s loft, a Greenwich Village studio and the Beasties’ practice room, affectionately known as the Dungeon.”
 No submarines are mentioned.

 RIP MCA and Hello Nasty Demos